Equifax confirmed its CEO will be in attendance.

 Credit reports will need to be re-secured once the TrustedID Premier offer expires.

-From Facebook to Equifax, here are the biggest companies that have suffered breaches over the last two years.
+From Facebook to Marriott, here are the biggest companies that have suffered breaches over last year.

 Hackers profit more when they can sell a correlated set of data for an individual.